forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### Reasons for Sanctions
 * Violation of OSCE rules by the manner of the NATO expansion
 * Violation of OSCE rules to some extent by the manner of the EU expansion.
 The EU has quite hard outer borders which can have 'curtain-like' effects for those on the outside (and thereby decrease their ability to keep up people connections and friendships and thereby their security)
-* Inaction regarding encouragement or even possibly discouragement for the MINSK agreement implementation. // Though on the plus side it was mediated (if it was sincere - which seems the case by most though others may have opposed).
+* [At least] Inaction regarding encouragement for the MINSK agreement implementation. // Though on the plus side it was mediated (if it was sincere - which seems the case by most participants though others may have opposed).